 You should advise your elderly relative to hang up the phone if they’re not expecting the call.

 For common examples of vishing and smishing scams that affect the elderly and detailed advice on what to do in each case, visit the Which?
-Elderly Care guide on phone scams.
+Later Life Care’s article on phone scams.